Honda's Underpowered Battery is Subject to Parasitic Drains

 Why the Accord and CR-V Batteries Keep Dying ∞

 The batteries are contending with a parasitic drain, which happens when an electrical component continues to draw power from the battery even after the vehicle is turned off.
-Even a slight draw can empty the battery if left unattended for a couple days.
+Even a slight draw can empty the battery if left unattended for a couple of days.

 Vehicle Stability Assist (VSA) Drain ∞